corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/mgm-onboarding.md

    -----END CERTIFICATE REQUEST-----
    ```

-3. If you are using a real CA, provide the CA with this CSR and request a certificate.
+3. Provide the chosen CA with this CSR and request for certificate issuance.

 4. To upload the certificate chain to the Corda cluster, run this command:
    {{< tabs >}}